gardenbuilder-app/gardenbuilder-frontend/CONTRIBUTING.md

 )
 ```

-For any other questions regarding MSW setup, please check out their [documentation](https://mswjs.io/docs).
+For any other questions regarding MSW setup and usage, please check out their [documentation](https://mswjs.io/docs).

 Using this methodology gives us convenient, standardized mocking while retaining options for granular
 control.
 It also avoids oft-dreaded opaque <MockProvider /> errors!